-Ilan Godfrey was born in Johannesburg, South Africa in 1980.
-He moved to the United Kingdom after finishing his schooling in 1999.
-During this time he studied towards gaining a BA degree in Photography and was awarded The David Faddy Scholarship to continue his studies, gaining a MA degree in Photojournalism.
-He continued to travel between the United Kingdom and South Africa over the ten-year’s he lived in London, focusing on varied issues that reflect South Africa’s constantly changing landscape.
+Ilan was born in Johannesburg, South Africa, in 1980.
+At 19 he moved to England to develop his photographic practice.
+During this time he gained a BA (Hons) degree in Photography from the University of Westminster in London and was awarded the David Faddy Scholarship to continue his studies, receiving an MA degree in Photojournalism.

 He spent eleven years working between his hometown of Johannesburg and London, where he was based.
 In 2011 he returned to South Africa to focus on several long-term projects across Africa.
 This resulted in him publishing his first monograph in 2013, titled, ‘Legacy of the Mine’ which has been acknowledged by several leading international awards.

 His continued interest in global affairs at ground level has allowed him to engage with communities worldwide including covering key issues in Africa with projects in Kenya, Zambia, Egypt, Morocco, Angola, Namibia and South Africa.

 Ilan Godfrey’s current and ongoing personal photographic practice focuses on extensive issues that reflect South Africa’s constantly changing landscape, documenting the country with an in-depth, intimate and personal conscience.
 By conveying through long-term projects a process of exploratory narration with photography, he reveals varied aspects of societal change across the country.